-Installation Type Command • Create a New Enterprise Manager System <software_location>/ em13200<platform>.bin -prereqchecker</platform></software_location> • Upgrade an Existing Enterprise Manager System -entryPoint "oracle.sysman.top.oms_Core" -prereqLogLoc • Install Software Only <absolute_path_to_log_location> -silent -waitForCompletion</absolute_path_to_log_location>
+Ins stallation Type Command • Create a New Enterprise Manager System <software_location>/em13500<platform>.bin - prereqchecker -entryPoint</platform></software_location> • Upgrade an Existing Enterprise Manager System "oracle.sysman.top.oms_Core" -silent • Install Software Only

-On Microsoft Windows, run setup_em13200_win64.exe.
-Also, <Software_Location> mentioned in the commands in Table 2-7 refer to the location where the Enterprise Manager software is available.
+On Microsoft Windows, run setup em13500 win64.exe.
+Also, <Software Location> mentioned in the commands in Table 2-7 refer to the location where the Enterprise Manager software is available.
 For example, DVD.
-If you have downloaded the software from Oracle Technology Network (OTN), then enter the absolute path to that downloaded location.
+If you have downloaded the software from Oracle Software Downloads site, then enter the absolute path to that downloaded location.